-Shield of the City of Cusco Recovers the historical center of the city of Cusco is to walk through the town that Incas designed.
-It is walking through colonial buildings built in royal palaces of the Incas.
+Shield of the City of Cusco Recovers the historical center of Cusco to walk through the town that the Incas designed.
+It is walking through colonial buildings built in the royal palaces of the Incas.

-What can do several alternatives circuits on foot to know all these beautiful places marked in the streets?
-To visit the interior of some of these places, must pay an admission ticket (see Tourist Ticket)
+What can several alternative circuits on foot know about all these beautiful places marked in the streets?
+To visit the interior of some of these places, one must pay an admission ticket (see Tourist Ticket)

-Catholic temple, built on the royal palace of the Inca Viracocha, in 1,560 by the Spanish architect Juan Veramendi and then by the master Juan Correa.
-It is a jewel of colonial architecture, in Baroque style, with ten chapels, in it is venerated the Lord of the Tremors, patron of Cusco.
-The main altar does cover with pure silver sheets, the choir carved, and in front of the altar is a double row ashlar, a work of art in carving in wood.
-The plateresque pulpit, a gallery with more than 400 paintings and paintings of the Cusqueña School.
-The custody is an impressive work of art goldsmith, is solid gold of 27.7 kg and measures 120 cm.
+Catholic temple was built on the Inca Viracocha royal palace in 1,560 by the Spanish architect Juan Veramendi and then by the master Juan Correa.
+It is a jewel of colonial architecture, in Baroque style, with ten chapels; it venerated the Lord of the Tremors, patron of Cusco.
+The main altar does cover with pure silver sheets, the choir is carved, and in front of the altar is a double-row ashlar, a work of art in carving in wood.
+The plateresque pulpit is a gallery with more than 400 paintings and paintings of the Cusqueña School; the custody is an impressive work of art goldsmith, is solid gold of 27.7 kg, and measures 120 cm.
 Of height, with incursions of 331 pearls, 263 diamonds, 221 emeralds, 89 amethysts, 43 topazes, 17 brilliant, five sapphires, and one agate.
-The bell of the tower of the Gospel, called Maria Angola, was cast in bronze and gold, and its sounds are heard 40 km away, located in front of the Plaza de Armas.
+The bell of the tower of the Gospel, called Maria Angola, was cast in bronze and gold, and its sounds are heard 40 km away, in front of the Plaza de Armas.

 Church of the Company of Jesus

-It is one of the most beautiful in the city of Cusco; it has a central nave with six lateral chapels, underground chapels, surrounded by labyrinths and secret passages, in which Were buried notable characters of the Spanish conquest and colony.
+It is one of the most beautiful in the city of Cusco; it has a central nave with six lateral chapels, underground chapels surrounded by labyrinths, and secret passages, which buried notable characters of the Spanish conquest and colony.
 The temple does adorn with large canvases and sculptures carved in wood.
-What rebuilt it in 1651; Located opposite the Plaza de Armas.
+What was rebuilt in 1651, Located opposite the Plaza de Armas?

 The temple does adorn with stunning canvases of the Cusqueña School.
-His most valuable treasure is custody, incredible value, a goldsmith’s piece of gold, weighing 22 Kg.
-And measuring 1.3 meters high, which contains two giant pearls and 615 smaller sizes, 1,581 diamonds, as well as emeralds, rubies, and topaz.
+His most valuable treasure is custody, incredible value, a goldsmith’s piece of gold weighing 22 Kg and measuring 1.3 meters high, which contains two giant pearls and 615 smaller sizes, 1,581 diamonds, emeralds, rubies, and topaz.
 In the cellars of the church lie the remains of the Spanish conquistadors Diego de Almagro, Almagro El Mozo, and Gonzalo Pizarro.
-Located in the street Mantas s / n, two blocks from the Plaza de Armas.
+They are located in Mantas s / n, two blocks from the Plaza de Armas.

-The present convent did rebuild in 1,653, and the church dates back to 1,669.
+The convent was rebuilt in 1,653, and the church dates back to 1,669.
 It did build on the Acllahuasi.
-Chapel of beautiful baroque architecture has a religious museum and colonial art; Located on the corner of Santa Catalina Angosta and Loreto streets.
-The Acllahuasi (Quechua voice of the chosen ones), or Temple of the Virgins, was the Inca place where the acllas (woman determined by its lineage and beauty, offered like eternal wives of the god Inti – the sun).
-Only the Coya (queen) and the Ñustas (princesses), and the Inca king could enter; They lived permanently between 500 and 1000 acllas.
+The chapel of beautiful baroque architecture has a religious museum and colonial art; Located on the corner of Santa Catalina Angosta and Loreto streets.
+The Acllahuasi (Quechua voice of the chosen ones), or Temple of the Virgins, was the Inca place where the acllas (women determined by their lineage and beauty, offered like eternal wives of the God Inti – the sun).
+Only the Coya (queen), the Ñustas (princesses), and the Inca king could enter; They lived permanently between 500 and 1000 acllas.

 Located in Plazoleta Santo Domingo, Calle Santo Domingo s / n.
 This place is the base of the Dominican colonial church and the convent of Santo Domingo, built on the bottom of the Coricancha.

-The main Inca temple, the Temple of Inti (the supreme God – the sun), is a jewel of Inca architecture, built-in blocks of carved granite and melted gold at the joints of the blocks.
-Inside the temple, there was a garden in which trees, birds, animals, etc. A cornice of gold surrounded the temple, and all the walls did cover in gold plates.
-In the sanctuary, there was a large gold disc (Punchau) representing Inti.
-The mummies of the Inca kings to Huayna Capac (12th king) were seated in golden chairs and adorned with jewels, with the expression of being alive.
+The Temple of Inti (the supreme god – the sun), the principal Inca temple, is a jewel of Inca architecture, with built-in blocks of carved granite and melted gold at the joints of the blocks.
+Inside the temple was a garden with trees, birds, animals, etc. A cornice of gold surrounded the temple, and all the walls did cover with gold plates.
+A large gold disc (Punchau) represented Inti in the sanctuary.
+The mummies of the Inca kings to Huayna Capac (12th king) were seated in golden chairs and adorned with jewels, expressing being alive.

 Attached to the Coricancha were the temples of Quilla (moon), Illapa (ray), the stars, Chuychu, and the lodgings of Uíllac Umu (supreme priest).
 At the arrival of the Spanish conquistadors, he was savagely looted and demolished to banish Inti’s veneration.
 On it did build the Catholic temple of Santo Domingo.